Scott-Lab-QBI/hpc_pipeline/README.md

 ## Additional information about the hpc_pipeline

-### Set up ssh keys from your Windows computer to Awoonga or Moss
+### Set up ssh keys from your Windows computer to Awoonga or Zfish
 - Open powershell
 - Check if you already have an SSH key `ls .ssh`, check for a file called `id_rsa.pub`
 - if no file, type `ssh-keygen`, follow prompts
-- Copy key to remote server `type $env:USERPROFILE\.ssh\id_rsa.pub | ssh uqjsmith@moss.labs.eait.uq.edu.au "cat >> .ssh/authorized_keys"`, change uqjsmith to your username, change moss link to awoonga if preferred, enter password
+- Copy key to remote server `type $env:USERPROFILE\.ssh\id_rsa.pub | ssh uqjsmith@uqjarno4-zfish.zones. "cat >> .ssh/authorized_keys"`, change uqjsmith to your username, change Zfish link to awoonga if preferred, enter password

 ### Joining data from two experiments on the same fish (Using symlinks)
 Often a single fish is used in two or more sets of data collections e.g. spontaneous for several minutes as well as an assay of stimuli.
 In these cases the two data sets can be combined to allow suite2p to join the ROIs between both sets.
 The script `symlink_data.py` implements this functionality by creating symbolic links (like shortcuts on windows) in a new folder that points to both datasets, suite2p can then be run on this folder of symlinks as if it was one big data collection.

-The script shold be run on Awoonga or Flashlite (not Moss):
+The script shold be run on Awoonga or Flashlite (not Zfish):
 ```
 python symlink_data.py /path/to/sponaneous/data /path/to/stimuli/assay /new/output/folder/for/symlinks
 ```